OBDS-Training/Help/content/en/docs/conda/first-steps/index.md

 - `conda-forge`
 - `default`

+In other words, Conda will attempt to install packages from the `bioconda` channel first, and then sequentially search the channels `conda-forge` and `defaults` when packages cannot be found in earlier channels in the priority list.

-Adding new channels automatically puts them at the top of the priority list, so the commands below add channels from the lowest priority channel to the highest priority one, to produce the desired order of priority described above.
+Adding new channels automatically moves them to the top of the priority list.
+With that in mind, the commands below sequentially add channels from the lowest priority channel to the highest priority one, to produce the desired order of priority described above.

 ```bash
 conda config --add channels defaults